emiliaaslund/time-tracking-app/README.md

 # time-tracking-app

-## How to Start:
+## How to Start & Use:

+npm install
+npm install -g json-server
+npm run dev
+npm run backend

-### CSS:
+### Styling:

-- Material UI & Material Icons:
+- Material UI, Material Icons, Datepicker

-First time trying Material UI, I wanted to learn something new.
+First time trying Material UI, because I wanted to try something new.
+It's was fun but tricky!

-It's simple, easy to use, fast and developed for mobile-first.
-It saves me a lot of time for styling so I can focus on the functionality without compromising the design.
+I usually write vanilla CSS / or use Bootstrap but Material UI seemed like a good choice when we were going to make a mobile-first app.
+It's very minimalistic now, maybe I will add more styling and colors in the future.

 ### Npm Packages:

 - React Router Dom
 - Axios: My preferred way to make API-requests.
-- Json-Server: Perfectt to use when you need a fake backend.
+- Json-Server: Perfect to use when you need a fake backend.
+- Dayjs: I wanted to try after our teacher talked about it in class.
+- uuid: to easy generate id.